Iman (Islam)

 The term iman has been delineated in both the Quran and hadith.
 According to the Quran, iman must be accompanied by righteous deeds and the two together are necessary for entry into Paradise.
+According to the Quran, the seat of faith is the inner heart, the innermost part of human perception, while the seat of "Islam" is the intellect.
 In the hadith, iman in addition to Islam and ihsan form the three dimensions of the Islamic religion.

 There exists a debate both within and outside Islam on the link between faith and reason in religion, and the relative importance of either.
 Some scholars contend that faith and reason spring from the same source and must be harmonious.